A Commonsense

 What Happens if the Parent Who Isn’t Relocating Doesn’t Agree to the Change?

 If a parent wants to relocate and make arrangements to take the child with them as part of their relocation, and the other parent doesn’t agree, this may be resolved in a couple of ways.
 One way is to go to court and present each parent’s arguments for and against the child’s moving.
-The second is to use mediation.
+The second is to use mediation or some other form of dispute resolution.
 Given that recent changes in Saskatchewan’s family laws require disputes that come to the court must first go to a dispute resolution process such as mediation, it’s logical to take that approach first.

 One aspect to keep in mind when approaching either mediation or going to court if mediation doesn’t work, is that the primary goal in either case is to look at what’s in the child’s best interests.
 A mediator will keep that first and foremost in the discussions.